S-domain/Survey-Paper/README.md

 #  To facilitate future research, we will maintain an active repository that contains an up-to-date paper list summary, which will be made available soon.

-#  Literature Reviews of Applying Transformer  for Histopathological Image Segmentation